os-chip-design/chip-design-intro/01_intro.md

 ## Hardware Description Languages (HDLs)
 - **Verilog**: Widely used for RTL design
-  - With extenstion to SystemVerilog
+  - With extension to SystemVerilog
   - We will introduce Verilog in this course
 - **VHDL**: Popular in Europe and for complex systems
   - Almost not supported by open-source tools